-The following table provides the valid part numbers for the W25Q32FV SpiFlash Memory.
+The following table provides the valid part numbers for the W25Q40EW SpiFlash Memory.
 Please contact Winbond for specific availability by density and package type.
-Winbond SpiFlash memories use a 12-digit Product Number for ordering.
-However, due to limited space, the Top Side Marking on all packages uses an abbreviated 10-digit number.
+Winbond SpiFlash memories use an 12-digit Product Number for ordering.
+However, due to limited space, the Top Side Marking on all packages use an abbreviated 5-10 digit number.